google/docsy/content/en/docs/Getting started/_index.md

 ## Option 1: Clone the Docsy example site

-You can clone the Docsy site using the command line or the Github UI.
+You can clone the Docsy site using the command line or the GitHub UI.

 ### Using the command line